Frequently asked Questions & Answers

-We tailor each plan is to both meet the specific requirements of the individual project and cover the major issues relevant to all projects.
-A project notebook is sometimes set up for the project to help you keep all important documents together and easily accessible.
+We tailor each plan to both meet the specific requirements of the individual project and cover the major issues relevant to all projects.
+We can set up a project notebook for the project if you need help keeping all important documents together and easily accessible.
 We also believe that clear and continuous communication between the various project members is essential to a smooth handling of the project- from planning through construction.

 What will we be expected to provide in the process?

-You will be responsible for providing information on a variety of topics- from outlining program/ space needs requirements, to supplying surveys, plot plans and other documents, defining budget and schedule constraints and contracting with a builder.
-You will also be responsible for making decisions, within a reasonable time frame, and asking many questions throughout the design process, confirming that the final design will meet all of your needs.
+You will be responsible for providing information on a variety of topics- from outlining program/ listing space needs requirements, to supplying surveys, plot plans and other documents you might have, or can get from Town Hall, defining budget and schedule constraints, and contracting with a builder.
+You will also be responsible for making decisions, within a reasonable time frame, and asking questions as they arise throughout the design process, confirming that the final design will meet all of your needs.